-Let’s embark on a time machine… It is going to be a journey back into the past to witness history spanning 5000 years or more.
-The story begins with river Pampa (Tungabhadra), the lifeline of a great civilization that existed in the southern state of Karnataka in India.
+Let’s take a journey back in time as we explore the history spanning over 5000 years.
+Our story begins with the river Pampa (Tungabhadra), the lifeblood of a great civilization that once thrived in the southern state of Karnataka in India.

-As per earth scientists, the rock formations in this area could be 3000 Million years old, making it one of the oldest plateaus on our planet.
-That means it was one of the first places to get solidified during earth’s cooling process.
+According to experts in earth sciences, the rock formations in this area are estimated to be around 3000 million years old, making it one of the oldest plateaus on our planet.
+This suggests that it was among the first locations to solidify during the earth’s cooling process.

-Anegundi is filled with history and mythology and perhaps more fascinating than Hampi itself.
-This is because of its connection with epic Ramayana.
-Legend has it that Anegundi was originally the mythical monkey kingdom of Kishkindha, described in Ramayana.
-And I believe it is quite evident from the various monuments, temples and ruins scattered in and around this place.
+Anegundi brims with history and mythology, and it might just be more captivating than Hampi itself.
+The place is steeped in the epic Ramayana, with a strong connection to it.
+Legend has it that Anegundi was once the mythical monkey kingdom of Kishkindha as described in the Ramayana.
+The presence of various monuments, temples, and scattered ruins in and around the area strongly supports this belief.

 - CARVINGS DEPICTING STORIES FROM RAMAYANA